alc9026/ACPCSM/Paper Documents/Drafts/Course Paper Outline.md

 	- Character / Historical Introduction
 		- (multiple points)
 	- Mathematician / Algorithms
+	- *Needs more clarification / develoment*
 - **Grace Hopper**
 	- Character / Historical Introduction
 		- (multiple points)
 	- Compiler
+	- *Needs more clarification / develoment*
 - **Women In Computing**
 	- Specific examples of the above characters and other case studies where woman's ideas were thrown aside
 	- How absolutely revolutionary their ideas were and how they impacted the course of computer science